Government Patents: Everything You Need to Know

 The government argues that it should never be viewed as an infringer but rather a “sovereign” who will agree to offer monetary relief for the use of someone else’s patents.
 Therefore, the government cannot be held liable for infringing because no infringement occurred if the U.S. agrees to provide a royalty fee or additional monetary relief for the use of a patented product or idea.

 If you need help with learning more about government patents or if you need assistance in applying for patent protection as a government employee, you can post your legal need (or post your job) on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.